floeplala/daikin-mqtt/README.md

 ### mode

-To set te mode of the airconditioner, just pick one of these numbers:
+To set the mode of the airconditioner, just pick one of these values:
 ```
 0 = Auto
 2 = Dry,